electricimp/IBMWatson/Examples/SmartRefrigerator/README.md

 Your refrigerator is now connected to the internet.
 As you begin to gather data for your refrigerator you should adjust the static variables in your device SmartFridgeApp class to further customize your integration.

-* Adjust the temperature, humidity, and lighting thresholds to optimize for your frigde
+* Adjust the temperature, humidity, and lighting thresholds to optimize for your refrigerator
 * Adjust the reading and reporting times to optimize power usage